corvaglia-alessio/meme-generator/README.md

 ## Users Credentials

+- USERNAME: test1@polito.it, PASSWORD: test1 (plus any other requested info)
-- username, password (plus any other requested info)
+- USERNAME: test2@polito.it, PASSWORD: test2 (plus any other requested info)
-- username, password (plus any other requested info)
+- USERNAME: test3@polito.it, PASSWORD: test3 (plus any other requested info)